yairkr13/warmest_data_structure_spring/README.md

-# WarmestDataStructure – Part A & Part B
+# WarmestDataStructure - Part A & Part B

 ## Project overview
 This project implements a data structure called **WarmestDataStructure** and exposes it through a **Spring Boot REST API**.

-The system stores key–value pairs and always knows which key is the *warmest* –
+The system stores key-value pairs and always knows which key is the *warmest* -
 the most recently accessed key using `put` or `get` that was not removed.

 The project is implemented in **two parts inside a single project**, as intended.

 ---

-## Part A – Core Data Structure
+## Part A - Core Data Structure
 Part A contains the pure Java implementation of the data structure.

 ### Main ideas